jjthomas/Fleet/README.md

 Copy `StreamingWrapper.v` to `aws-fpga/hdk/cl/examples/cl_dram_dma/design/sw.sv`.
 You can then run through the standard F1 flow for the `cl_dram_dma` example (see `aws-fpga/hdk/README.md` for details on the flow).

-Example software to drive Fleet designs can be found in `aws-fpga/hdk/cl/examples/cl_dram_dma/software/runtime/test_dram_dma.c`. `aws-fpga/hdk/cl/examples/cl_dram_dma/README.md` has instructions on how to run it.
+Example software to drive Fleet designs can be found in `aws-fpga/hdk/cl/examples/cl_dram_dma/software/runtime/test_dram_dma.c`.
+Instructions on how to run it can be found in `aws-fpga/hdk/cl/examples/cl_dram_dma/README.md`.
 The logic in `main` to load the input data will need to be adapted for your particular application.